ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 DUP_FILENAMES
     Lists files that have the same filename.
 This is not usually a problem, but being aware of the duplicate names may help your organizing efforts.

-FOLDER_LIST
-    Lists all folders referenced in the RM database.
-A file in an unexpected location may have been accidentally added to the database.
-This list will make it obvious.

 HASH_FILE
     Generates a text file containing a listing of each media file's name,